GitLab token overview

 You can use the personal access tokens API to programmatically take action, such as rotating a personal access token.

-You receive an email when tokens are seven days or less from expiration.
+You receive an email when your personal access tokens are expiring soon.

 OAuth 2.0 tokens